Namibia

 Chacma Baboons – a dangerous nuisance

-Baboons are one of the largest-sized monkeys worldwide.
+Baboons are one of the largest-sized Old-World monkeys.
 Due to hybridization, their taxonomy is contested and overlapping.
 In Africa there are six species of baboons, and in Southern Africa lives one species, which is Chacma baboons (Papio ursinus).
 Chacma baboons…

 Nara melons: Bread of the Namib desert

-Nara melons were in former times the only food Topnaar people had available for 4 months (Jan – April) a year.
-The rest of the year they used conserved fruit pulp and seeds for supplementing other food sources.
-They were…
+Nara melons were, in former times, the only food Topnaar people had available for four months (Jan – April) a year.
+They used conserved fruit pulp and seeds to supplement other food sources for the rest of the year.
+They…

 Himba smoke shower

-The Himba women continue to practice traditional methods of personal hygiene.
-This includes using a smoke shower and a mixture of red ochre and butter-fat paste.
-These indigenous people are properly referred to as the ‘OvaHimba’ when plural and are…
+The Himba women continue practicing traditional personal hygiene methods, including using a smoke shower and a mixture of red ochre and butter-fat paste.
+These Indigenous people are properly referred to as the ‘OvaHimba’ when plural and are mainly semi-nomadic, residing…

 Termite soil as building material

-Termite mounds are primarily made of soil, which is excavated below the mound and carried to the surface by these insects.
-They use the soil to construct the mound, forming it into a variety of shapes depending on the termite…
+Termite mounds are primarily made of soil, excavated below the mound, and carried to the surface by these insects.
+They use the soil to construct the mound, forming it into various shapes depending on the termite species.
+The exterior of…

 Parabuthus scorpions at Erongo province

 Parabuthus scorpions are commonplace in Erongo province in Namibia.
-The area itself is characterized by a rugged and arid landscape with rocky outcroppings, mountains, and canyons.
-Erongo is known for its unique geology, including red sandstone formations and granite mountains….
+The area has unique geology, including red sandstone formations and granite mountains.
+It has a rugged, arid landscape with rocky outcroppings, mountains, and canyons.
+This area is home to several species…

 Monkey orange, an eagerly sought-after fruit